Indigenous Documentation Center No'lhametwet: History

 It originated with a group of indigenous workers from the Culture Program of Indigenous Peoples, who made the CDI's project in 2015 as a way of protecting documentary, craftsmanship and bibliographic collections given to the Program as individual donations.
 Among those donations are the photographic archives of the Chelaalapí Qom Choir and the Mempo Giardinelli Collection, both received in 2016, the artisanal Qom mask collection received in 2018 and the craftsmanship collection received from the Chaco Artisanal Foundation in the same year.

 Since 2018, audio-visual productions about indigenous peoples are available, among those the short ‘Wuyéss, the fire rescuer’ and its publications in the CDI's library and webpage.

 The CDI is the first institution in the Chaco Province which generates its own productions from compiling information in printed and digital documentary sources about the indigenous theme.
 It has a library specialized in it, with bilingual editions in different indigenous languages and publication from indigenous authors, a documentary and audio-visual archive, a craftsmanship collection protected by a conservation area, an investigation area and another one for extension, which articulate activities with educational, research and cultural institutions.

 Since 2019, the CDI is a part of the Coalition for the Eradication of Racism in Higher Education, initiative carried out by UNTREF and UNESCO.

 Activities

 CDI No’lhametwet has organized several activities for the visibility and dissemination of the regional indigenous people's knowledge through discussion groups, workshops as well as photographic and craftsmanship exhibitions.

-In addition it also participates in various events like Celebrar los archivos, Encuentro de Ciencias de la Información del Mercosur, Reunión de Antropología del Mercosur and it has helped in the coordination and organization of the Jornadas de Territorios Culturales, Festival Ancestral y Contemporáneo and the Experiencia de Aulas Espejo between the National University of the Northeast (Universidad Nacional del Nordeste or UNNE) and the University of Cundinamarca (Universidad de Cundinamarca).
+In addition it also participates in various events like Celebrar los archivos, Encuentro de Ciencias de la Información del Mercosur, Reunión de Antropología del Mercosur and it has helped in the coordination and organization of the Jornadas de Territorios Culturales, Festival Ancestral y Contemporáneo and the Experiencia de Aulas Espejo between the National University of the Northeast (UNNE) and the University of Cundinamarca.